 Please give feedback on how difficult this guide is to follow.
 Let me know any areas that are confusing or that don’t give enough info.

-Welcome to the PSPi Version 2 build page.
+Welcome to the PSPi 1000 Version 2 build page.
 Another dead PSP is being given a second chance using the $5 Pi Zero.
 The main goal with this project is to spend as little as possible on the components.
 When possible, I will create instead of purchase, and I’m making tutorials along the way that should be helpful for any Pi project.
-This one will have all the same features as Version 1000.1 and even a few more.
+This one will have all the same features as PSPi 1000 Version 1 and even a few more.
 I’m documenting every part of it with photos, and if anyone wants more information on any part of it I’m happy to respond to questions.

 For those making your own version of the PSPi or a similar project, head over here to the PSPi Forum and create a topic if you have questions or need help.

 For those that want to build your own, here are the components used in the build.

 LM393 Voltage Comparator on eBay or Amazon

 Lithium Charge Controller and Power Board on eBay or Banggood or otherMod.com

 4.3″ Composite LCD on eBay or Amazon or otherMod.com

 24-Pin FPC Cables on eBay or Amazon